 The last episode of the season, aka Body, is the best episode of the season.
 For one, the segments are varied enough to keep you on your toes, largely avoiding the samey feeling that has hamstrung the season as a whole.
 Momentum is maintained throughout the episode.
 Plus there aren’t any outright weak segments to drag down the ones that hit hard.
 Segments like the vengeful hotdog and the chroma keyed dancing man in particular raise this episode above the rest.
 Side note, this was the only segment this whole season that had a narrative, which I found to be a breath of fresh air.

 If there was any segment that made me stop, it was the nude doll-thing wandering around town, but that’s at least on-brand with the theme.
-Otherwise, this was the strongest episode, the one I would recommend to people curious about Off the Air, and the episode to convince me that it’s worth continuing Off the Air.
+Otherwise, this was the strongest episode of the season, the one I would recommend to people curious about Off the Air, and the episode to convince me that it’s worth continuing Off the Air.

-So yeah, that’s the brief flash that is season one of Off the Air.
+So yeah, that’s the brief flash that is Off the Air S1.
 Is it the best thing I’ve reviewed for you all on Off the Beaten Path?
 No. If anything I’d put it on the lower end of the quality spectrum of what I’ve reviewed so far.
 This is also easily the most niche show I’ve reviewed.
 So niche to the point that it pushes more people away than it pulls people in.

 That said it’s easily the boldest and most out-there show I’ve reviewed, which I commend.
 Like, I’d rather watch a failure that takes a big swing and misses than one that plays it too safe, like Crashing.
 Like, I dare you to tell me this show doesn’t have one hell of a unique ethos and soul.
 I fucking dare you.
 Plus, the highlights of this season prove that Off the Air has some good potential, enough to keep me on the hook.
 Here’s hoping future seasons build on that potential.